cathxrsis/cathxrsis.github.io/posts/2022-08-21-A-Machine-Named-Desire.md

 If we were following DSRP to the letter, the creation of a distinction across an element would cause the creation of two new elements within the system of the original.
 For the simplicity of the diagrams, we're ignoring the system part for now, as we're operating from the perspective of the desiring machine that we're deriving.
 I hope that this omission will not cause too much confusion.

+*ERRATUM: I have come to the realisation that the Real should be replaced by the Environment in the following diagrams.
+The Environment being a small part of the Real that we care about.
+The Darkness principle (a result of Ashby's law) prevents us from making a Desiring Machine that can cope with all of the Real despite what the MIT school might attempt*

 The third part of making a distinction is the creation of the relationships between the two new elements created by the distinction.
 These relationships are what we used to define the purpose of our distinction so we must interrogate our motives.
 The reason for this enquiry is to understand a general pattern for systems that seek to modify the environment in the way they see fit, so the first relationship should be *Action*. *Action* is a process that takes in *The Real* and *Understanding* and modifies *The Real* towards some goal based on *Understanding*.

 ## Doubling the Loop